frizuma3/frizuma3/README.md

 - 👋 Hi, I’m Max
 - 👀 I’m interested in building and developing software
-- 🌱 I’m currently learning to do this via Github
+- 🌱 I'm rooted in Database Design & Management.
-- 💞️ I’m looking to collaborate with colleagues
+- 💞️ I’m looking forward to collaborate with colleagues
 - 📫 How to reach me?
-Let's meet up at work or do you have another idea? 👍
+Just 'link' me up. 👍

 <!---
 frizuma3/frizuma3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.